Center Policies All Students Must Know

 If you cannot attend an appointment, you should cancel the appointment as far in advance as possible by calling the center or logging on to TutorTrac.
 If you do not attend and you fail to cancel before the appointment starts, it will count as a missed appointment.

+Please be on time.
 If you are more than ten minutes late for an appointment, you risk losing your seat to a walk-in.
 Once your seat is lost, it is lost.
 We do not overload appointments to accommodate students who arrive late.
+In addition, if you are more than 30 minutes late for your appointment, your tutor may decline to see you at their own discretion, in which case the appointment will be counted as missed.

 When you arrive for an appointment, be sure to check in at the desk.
 It is your responsibility to make sure you are signed in for all of your sessions so your appointment history will be accurate.
 Some instructors request a list of their students who came for tutoring, so making sure your appointment history is accurate and complete has the potential to impact your grade.
 When you arrive for an appointment, be sure to check in at the desk.